decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 The proof value outputted by this operation consists of the following components, in that order:

 1. Three (3) valid points of the G1 subgroup, each of which must not equal the identity point.
-2. Five (5) integers representing scalars in the range of 1 to r-1 inclusive.
+2. Three (3) integers representing scalars in the range of 1 to r-1 inclusive.
 3. A set of integers representing scalars in the range of 1 to r-1 inclusive, corresponding to the undisclosed from the proof message commitments.
 This set can be empty (i.e., "()").

 ```